-A Safety Response Plan that provides emergency response direction for all phases of the Facility, including pre-mobilization, construction, and operation of the Facility, has been developed by the Applicant and is included as Appendix 6-B to this Application.
+A Safety Response Plan that provides emergency response direction for all phases of the Facility, including pre-mobilization, construction, and operation of the Facility, has been developed by the Applicant and is included as Appendix 6-A to this Application.
 The Safety Response Plan specifies the contingencies related to Facility operation that would constitute a safety or security emergency, as well as the procedures to follow during such an event.
-The Safety Response Plan specifies the procedures to follow in the event of an emergency as well as the contingencies related to Facility operation that would constitute a safety or security operation that would constitute a safety or security emergency.
+The Safety Response Plan specifies the procedures to follow in the event of an emergency as well as the contingencies related to Facility operation that would constitute a safety or security emergency.